nilavtalukdar06/to-do-app/README.md

 ## Features

-- ✅ Create new tasks
+- Create new tasks with title and description
-- ✅ Mark tasks as complete
+- Mark tasks as completed
-- ✅ Delete tasks
+- Delete tasks
-- ✅ Persistent storage with MongoDB
+- Real-time updates using Next.js App Router
-- ✅ Responsive design with Tailwind CSS
+- Persistent storage with MongoDB
-- ✅ Server-side rendering with Next.js
+- Responsive design with Tailwind CSS

 ## Setup Instructions